browniebroke/pypackage-template/README.md

 ### Automated release

 By following the conventional commits specification, we're able to completely automate versioning and releasing to PyPI.
-This is handled by the `semantic-release.yml` workflow.
-It is triggered manually by default, but can be configured to run on every push to your main branch.
+It runs on every push to your main branch, as part of the `release` job of the `ci.yml` workflow.
+You'll need to create the first version manually in PyPI and then setup [trusted publisher](https://docs.pypi.org/trusted-publishers/using-a-publisher/) for the project.

 Here is an overview of its features: